awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 1. In the policy document field, paste the policy to apply to your tasks\.
 The example below allows permission to the *my\-task\-secrets\-bucket* Amazon S3 bucket\.
 It includes a condition statement, which you can use to specify either a specific task using its Amazon Resource Name \(ARN\) or a specific account ID\.
 This provides a way to further scope the permission for additional security\.
 This is recommended to prevent the confused deputy security issue\.
 To learn more about the confused deputy problem and how to protect your AWS account, see [The confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html) in the *IAM User Guide*\.

-   You can modify the policy document to suit your specific needs\.
+   The following is an example permissions policy\.
+You can modify the policy to suit your specific needs\.
+You should replace the Region identifier and specify the AWS account number that you use when launching tasks\.

    ```
    {